kwhaler/brutalist-jekyll/README.md

 Basically, what you get is cleaner starting point.

-The only file you need worry about is `css/brutal.scss` .
-This replaces the default theme.
+The css files replace the default css.
 Should work with any recent version of Jekyllrb.

-<pre>\m/ brutal</pre>
+\m/ brutal